roblatour/esp32PortainerMonitor/README.md

  ![photo](https://github.com/user-attachments/assets/4be64526-5373-453e-8021-079206fb6a89)

- - automatically sorts containers by their status and name
+ - automatically sorts and displays containers by their status and name
- - as needed touch the display to scroll up, down, left or right
+ - as needed you can touch the display to scroll up, down, left or right
+ - user defined refresh rate

-## Code is open source and provides an example of how to:
+## the open source code provides an example of how to:
  - access Portiainer info via the Portainer API
  - write to a virtual window which is scrollable on a touch TFT display